jll-z/forth-conway/jll18_Conway_Code/README.txt

 Physics quanitities in the Game of Life.
 There is also a word go_with_temperature which can be optionally used to run the code with the temperature element.The temperaure of the system is by default set to 0 but can be changed on line 2.

+The temperature can also be input as a float, this requires changing the scaling fouund on line 3.

+Life Board Seeds

+There are a few seeds which can be initialised immediately.

+1. Horizontal_row
+This creates a horizontal row at the centre of the life-board, this is input as

+length of life horizontal_row

+2. fill_50
+This creates a randomly filled sees which is 50-50 alive and dead, input us

+fill_50

+3. fill_percentage

+This creates a randomly filled seeds which are the defined percentage alive, input as

+(percentage) fill_percentage